SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 3. Select **Save**.

 ### Task 3: Simulate Attack
+In this task, We'll try to simulate a SQL Injection attack on our database and see how Azure Advanced Data Security reacts to it.

 1. In the Azure Portal, open Resource Group with suffix **-SQL**, navigate to the app service **contosoapp-suffix** and select **Browse**.